truenicoco/slidge/README.rst

 Pythonic XMPP gateways made easy.

-An XMPP component that attempts to follow good practices to provide an generic way to write XMPP/*legacy network* gateways, leveraging on the power of `SliXMPP <https://slixmpp.readthedocs.io>`_.
+An XMPP component that attempts to follow good practices to provide an generic way to write XMPP ⟷ **legacy network** gateways, leveraging on the power of `SliXMPP <https://slixmpp.readthedocs.io>`_.

 Status
 ------

 Slidge is not ready for production yet!
-Right now, only direct messages are implemented, for Telegram and Signal.
+Right now, only direct messages are implemented, for Telegram, Signal and Facebook messenger.
 Please test it locally and report bugs.

 Installation
 ------------

-The easiest way to try it out slidge is with docker-compose.
+The easiest way to try out slidge is with docker-compose.
 Clone the repo, run ``docker-compose up`` and you should have:

 - an XMPP server (prosody) exposed on port 5222 with a registered user test@localhost (password: password)